TL;DR: Webinar Scrum Master Anti-Patterns

 Let us start the webinar Scrum Master anti-patterns with a short refresher from the Scrum Guide.
 According to it, the “Scrum Master is responsible for promoting and supporting Scrum as defined in the Scrum Guide.
 Scrum Masters do this by helping everyone understand the theory, practices, rules, and values of Scrum.
 The Scrum Master is a servant-leader for the Scrum Team.”
 Finally, the “Scrum Master helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t.
 The Scrum Master helps everyone change these interactions to maximize the value created by the Scrum Team.”

 - The first Scrum Master anti-pattern covers the agile manager.
 Self-organization does not mean the absence of management: why handle pay-role as a Scrum Team?
 Outsourcing of tasks to the management is hence common.
-However, Scrum is by all means not about exercising command & control; the Scrum master is not a supervisor.
-Typical signs of Taylorism are: providing working agreements to speed up the getting productive phase of a new or inexperienced team, turning the daily scrum into reporting session, pushing the team to take more on during sprint planning, assigning sub-tasks to developers, or defining technical solutions: The engineer turned SM and is now ‘suggesting’ how the scrum team implements tasks.
+However, Scrum is by all means not about exercising command & control; the Scrum Master is not a supervisor.
+Typical signs of Taylorism are: providing working agreements to speed up the getting productive phase of a new or inexperienced team, turning the Daily Scrum into a reporting session, pushing the team to take more on during sprint planning, assigning sub-tasks to developers, or defining technical solutions: The engineer turned SM and is now ‘suggesting’ how the scrum team implements tasks.

 - The second Scrum Master anti-pattern covers the Scrum team secretary and Scrum parents.
 The Scrum parent is generally shielding the team from the cold and cruel world, creating a safe & happy agile bubble.
 Some manifestations are: the Scrum parent deals with all impediments personally, although practically any other team member could act, too.
 The Scrum parent filters feedback from stakeholders, particularly any negative feedback.
 Often, she does so by not merely restricting access to the team, but shutting it off.
 The Scrum parent is pampering the team, for example by running errands, or being the team secretary, sometimes bordering on the helper syndrome.
 The Scrum parent is also preventing the team from failure whenever possible.
 This even applies, if failing would be easily fixable and wouldn’t be damaging.
 (Empiricism is based on learning which is inevitably linked to failure.
 The Scrum parent is not challenging the team.
 She seems to be content, once a certain level of proficiency is achieved.
 (What about Kaizen?)
 The Scrum parent is maybe setting boundaries but is rarely enforcing them.
 She tends to tolerate damaging behavior from a team member in the (futile) hope the culprit will be insightful and improve over time.